mollerse/frp-sbs/blogpost.md

     });
 ```

-The button for triggering the addition of a new record is perhaps the most familiar piece of code, if you have read introductions to FRP before.
+The button for triggering the addition of a new record is perhaps the most familiar piece of
+code, if you have read introductions to FRP or other blogposts about FRP before.

 ```javascript
     var add = Bacon.fromEventTarget($("[type=submit]"), "click")